 Additionally, the 2002 Corvette Pace Car actually featured a paint and interior color scheme that was nearly identical to the planned special edition Corvette color scheme.
 To that end, three prototypes of the fiftieth anniversary Corvette were built during the 2002 model year, allowing designers and GM management the opportunity to refine their design well in advance of the arrival of 2003 Corvette.

+The last six digits begin at 100001 and run thru 135763.
+The pilot and prototype cars were given a VIN number in this VIN series.
+Each Vehicle Identification Number (VIN) is unique to an individual car.
 For all 2002 Corvettes in the U.S. and Canada, the Vehicle Identification Number (VIN) was stamped on a plate on the inner vertical surface of the left windshield pillar visible through the windshield.
 Read more: 2002 Corvette VINs.